edsu/inkdroid.org/_posts/2018-02-27-continuum.md

 > @Pearce:2005a

-But this somewhat orthodox position misses the point that a website can often be a highly significant collection of records, that are used by individuals, an organization, or even specific communities.
-There are recordkeeping processes and practices that feed into and out-of the website, which need the attention of people who are trained to be able to see these movements records, and think about them as archives.
+But this somewhat orthodox position misses the point that a website can often be a highly significant collection of records, that are used by individuals, organizations, or even specific communities.
+There are recordkeeping processes and practices that feed into and out-of websites, which need the attention of people who are trained to be able to see these movements of records, and think about them as archives.

 At any rate, if you ever find yourself in this defensive position as a student